3 things you should know about Indonesia's presidential elections

 They may decide whether the world's third-largest democracy maintains its trajectory of economic development and political reform, or slides backward toward the authoritarian politics of a generation ago.

-According to government statistics, young voters — both millennials born after 1980, and Gen-Z voters born after 1996 — account for more than half of the nation's 204 million eligible voters, the highest proportion in any Indonesian election.
+According to government statistics, young voters — both millennials born after 1980 and Generation Z voters born after 1996 — account for more than half of the nation's 204 million eligible voters, the highest proportion in any Indonesian election.

 This is the country's fifth election since the fall of military dictator Suharto in 1998.

-Front-running candidates Defense Minister Prabowo Subianto and Surakarta mayor Gibran Rakabuming (the eldest son of President Joko Widodo) hold a commanding lead over rivals Ganjar Pranowo and Anies Baswedan, both provincial governors.
-If no candidate gets an absolute majority, there will be a run-off vote in June.
+The main candidates are Defense Minister Pabowo Subianto, who holds a commanding lead in opinion polls over Ganjar Pranowo and Anies Baswedan, both former provincial governors.

+Subianto is running on a ticket with vice presidential candidate Gibran Rakabuming, mayor of Surakarta, who is President Joko Widodo's eldest son.

+If no candidate gets an absolute majority, there will be a runoff vote in June.

 Candidates target young voters